 If there are a number of tile files in a folder, the selection process by name might be a little bit complicated.
 In this case, the Tile Manager helps you to select the tile files for a terrain file.
-Click on Tile Manager in the Tiles and Shading dialog and then choose the folder with the tile files.
+Click on Tile Manager in the Tiles and Shading dialog, add the folder with the tile files, select the entry in the list and click on OK.
+Please make sure that all tile files in a folder are in the same projection.